 Snakes will eat mice they meet until they get sick of eating too much and die.
 If a snake reaches your house, you loose 10 points.

 You have a good idea to make a maze?
 It is very simple to make one, simply go in the mazes directory and create a text file with a similar syntax as the others (the maze format is kind of an ASCII art representation of the maze, click here to see an example).
-You can send me (almacha AT almacha.org) your maze and I will include it in the next release, with its title and your name shown under it (by sending it, you allow unlimited redistribution and modification).
+You can send me (almacha AT almacha.org) your maze and I will include it in the next release, with its title and your name shown under it (by sending it, you agree to release it to the public domain).

 MiceAmaze is open source, licensed under the BSD 2-clause license.